 We are grounded and relaxed people and seek harmony in our home.
 We do have some chaos with work, school, children--but we try to keep this positive.
 We offer personal engagement as well as space to be/explore--and hope you like that balance.
 We also try to match your experience and background with projects when possible.

-We are home full-time during the summers but during the year we work off-farm until about four each day (M-Th).
-Please be prepared to work on projects solo or with the friend that you bring.
+We are home full-time during the summers but during the rest of the year we work off-farm until about four each day (M-Th).
+Please be prepared to help with the projects solo or with the friend that you bring.
 Even when we are home, you might be weeding or planting while one of us is pruning nearby.
-Some projects we will work on together, some will be you tackling solo.
+Some projects we will do it together, some will be you tackling solo.
 We invite workawayers to help weekends with us and take the weekdays off if they want more company.
 We also support people having autonomy during their experience and joining us for a homecooked evening meal after time working in the vineyard and exploring.
 We are very flexible and hope you are as well.
 Before a visit, I will ask you about your goals so we can ensure the alignment of expectations.
+Solo travelers have thrived when they have a car to explore or we set up two visitors at the same time so they have a partner to explore with.

 We are excited to be stewards of this land and look forward to sharing the experience.
 It is a bit overwhelming and we look forward to help, good company, and cheer.
 In all stays, please be positive, considerate, communicative, hardworking, easy-going, and drug/drama free.
 We value diversity and request you do the same.
 LGBTQ+ welcome.
 If you use neutral pronouns, we will do our best.
 Be patient with us:).

-Our casita is perfect for couples/pairs due to the work on the farm and the companionship factor.
+Our casita is perfect for couples/pairs due to the chores on the farm and the companionship factor.

-Many jobs are easier with two people.
+Many tasks are easier with two people.
 If you come as an individual, note we are a bit outside of town.
 A car will help you explore and feel connected.

 Dieser Gastgeber bietet Sprachaustausch an